-Activity
+V Activity Continue meeting with Research Mentor Present at VCP Research Day (if applicable; at least one Research Day presentation during program attendance is required) Research Mentor and Student develop goals and timeline for appropriate research activities for the year.
+For FRP (Foundational Research Project or MS thesis: Complete research project proposal in Fall Semester For FRP or MS thesis: Data collection and analysis to be conducted in Spring Semester For students who have a vetted thesis: Continue with goals and timeline established with faculty research mentor.

-Continue meetir ng with Research Mentor Research Day (if applicable; at le presentation during program attend or and Student develop goals and timel earch activities for the year. ine for • tional Research Project or MS thesis: (proposal in Fall Semester Complete For FRP or MS th conducted in Sp nesis: Data collection and analysis to be ring Semester 9 o have a vetted thesis: Continue with a shed with faculty research mentor. goals and List Resea arch Goals here: Student Name: Student Signature: Date: Mentor Name: Mentor Signature: Date:
+Student Name: Student Signature: Date: Mentor Name: Mentor Signature: Date: